ORIA drug arrests: CIAA employee pulled from duty

 The Cayman Islands Airports Authority pulls an air traffic controller trainee off duty after drug accusations.

-According to a CIAA press release today (20 July) the 25-year-old was a trainee was accused of importing ganja.
+According to a CIAA press release today (20 July) the 25-year-old trainee was accused of importing ganja.

 He was arrested on Monday (16 July) at the Owen Roberts International Airport.
 A 22-year-old woman was also arrested together with the trainee.
 Today the Authority announced its decision saying it is still considering its options on how to deal with the trainee.